 Image by Will Jones Lonely Planet

-Britain’s oldest society devoted to fine arts was founded in 1768 and moved to Burlington House exactly a century later.
-The collection contains drawings, paintings, architectural designs, photographs and sculptures by past and present academicians, such as Joshua Reynolds, John Constable, Thomas Gainsborough, JMW Turner, David Hockney and Norman Foster.
+Britain’s oldest society devoted to fine arts was founded in 1768 and moved here to Burlington House a century later.
+For its 250th birthday in 2018, the RA gave itself a £56-million makeover, opening up 70% more public space.
+It also made it free to visit its historic collection, which includes drawings, paintings, architectural designs, photographs and sculptures by past and present Royal Academicians, such as Joshua Reynolds, John Constable, Thomas Gainsborough, JMW Turner, David Hockney and Norman Foster.

 The rooms themselves are a treat; it was in the Reynolds Room on the 1st floor, for instance, that Charles Darwin first presented his ground-breaking ideas on evolutionary biology to the Linnean Society, which is still based here.